Incarceration of women: New Zealand

 Although the number of males far outweighs the number of females in the correctional facilities of New Zealand, the rate of increase of women incarcerated is growing at a pace significantly higher than that of males.
 Overall, the incarceration rate of women has been growing all over the world, not just in New Zealand.
 The most recent advocated hypothesis regarding why the rise is occurring is that women's crime rates are not increasing, rather the criminal justice system is changing.
 This change has led to an increase in attention to minor offences, which women are statistically more likely to commit.
 Gill McIvor, Professor of Criminology at the University of Stirling, supports this hypothesis with research published in 2010 which confirms that the rise of female incarceration rates in New Zealand is not due to the increasing severity of crimes committed by women.
 As well as this, McIvor also makes the claim that New Zealand women are overrepresented in less serious types of crimes such as theft and fraud and underrepresented in more serious types of crime such as crimes of violence.

-According to statistics from 2014, there has been a slight increase of women prisoners in each of these facilities.
-Although the Department of Corrections notes that women in New Zealand only make up 7.4% of the total incarceration population, the increases in population are connected to four main crime categories specifically.
-These include illicit drug offences, theft and related offences, fraud and related offences, and robbery, extortion and related offences.
+According to statistics released in September 2025 by the New Zealand Department of Corrections, women prisoners account for 7.7% of the total prison population in the country.
+The most commonly committed offences among women include illicit drug offences, theft and related offences, fraud and related offences, and robbery, extortion and related offences.
 Three of these four categories saw an increase of 60%, however, the lowest category (illicit drug offences) saw the smallest increase at 40%.